Minors and Certificates

 Adding a Minor

-Given the requirements outlined above, the following major/minor combinations are not possible:
+Given the requirement outlined above, the following major/minor combinations are not possible:

 3) Some major and minor combinations may require you to complete more than 20 credits to graduate, given the number of required courses for most B.Comm majors.
 Depending on the timing of course offerings, you may also need to complete additional semester(s) to satisfy the requirements of your minor.